olksndrdevhub/Magic-Link-Authorization-System-Flask/ReadMe.md

 This is Magic Link Authorization System.

-For start you need create virtual environment, then clone this repo.
+For start you need create and activate virtual environment, then clone this repo.
 After that run:
 `pip install > requirements.txt`
 `flask db init`